divyamsingh007/BridgeTheGap/README.md

 - Multilingual speech output (Hindi, Tamil, etc.)
 - Facial expression analysis for emotion detection
 - Mobile app version
-- Context-aware NLP for intelligent responses
+- Context-aware NLP for intelligent responses [NLP (Natural Language Processing) is a branch of Artificial Intelligence (AI) that focuses on enabling machines to understand, interpret, process, and generate human language (text or speech).
+It acts as a bridge between human communication (natural language) and computer understanding (machine language).]
-- Integration with assistive IoT devices (e.g., smart boards, alerts)
+- Integration with assistive IoT devices (e.g., smart boards, gloves, wristbands)

 ---